-At the present moment, their father’s former right-hand man, El Mayo, appears to be internal enemy number one for Los Chapitos.
+At the present moment, their father’s former right-hand man, El Mayo, appears to be internal enemy number one for the Chapitos.
 In addition, there have been reported family frictions with their uncle, El Guano, over control of drug trafficking territory and alleged extortion payments he was thought to be charging in parts of Sinaloa.

-Looking ahead, Los Chapitos certainly have a leg up on El Mayo as far as longevity goes.
+Looking ahead, the Chapitos certainly have a leg up on El Mayo as far as longevity goes.
 The old capo is reportedly in bad health and battling diabetes.
 However, El Mayo’s roots in the Sinaloa Cartel run deep.
-The fact that Los Chapitos have been unsuccessful in seizing total control of the group’s operations thus far suggests that El Mayo still has plenty of fight left in him.
+The fact that the Chapitos have been unsuccessful in seizing total control of the group’s operations thus far suggests that El Mayo still has plenty of fight left in him.